shivangidas/storytimewithnlp/README.md

 ### Attention is all you need

-TBD: word association, weighted memory for seen words
+Based on the idea of word association.
+Weighted memory for seen words in association with other words in the sentence.
+Bigger better NLP models developed from here.

-### Transformers
+### Big transformers

-TBD: Attention used to predict words in the middle of a sentence to develop better understanding of which words affect the masked word. word context
+Self-attention used to predict words in the middle of a sentence to develop better understanding of which words affect the masked word.
+Develop word context.
+Multiple layers of encoders and decoders offer parallelism.
+Transformers like BERT and GPT are used for transfer learning, i.e., they are pre-trained on large corpus of general data, then fine-tuned with domain specific data.

 # Preparing dataset